 At the Saskatoon Guitar Studio there are a number of services and events that are offered to help motivate students.
 The studio encourages students to take part in musical projects that include: recording projects, the Saskatoon Music Festival, RCM exams, ensemble, and student recitals (at the end of the school year).
 Participation in all of these events is optional, these activities are provided to enhance your program.

 Tuition is paid by post-dated bi-monthly cheques, eTransfer, or cash.
 A fee schedule will be provided at your first lesson.

 Courses are able to accommodate all levels of proficiency from beginner to advanced.
 The programs at the Saskatoon Guitar Studio are designed to be well rounded educational courses developing all areas of musicianship including: music notation reading, rhythmic accuracy, listening skills, tuning, music theory, and training the hands to work properly on the instrument.

 All this is accomplished using familiar musical examples that are fun, challenging, and stimulating.
 As a student advances, it is then possible to branch out into more specific styles of music, and their special techniques.

-Styles to choose from include: folk, country, rock, and finger styles (folk, Latin American, flamenco, and classical).
+Styles to choose from include: classical (my specialty), folk, country, rock, and finger styles (folk, Latin American).